fitpred/mlops-zcamp-project/README.md

    When the first step is done you can deploy you model

+   To deploy the model go to **web_service** folder and run make file: **make deploy** It will deploy docker container with production model, install awsebcli, create project in AWS Elastic Beanstalk and deploy container to it

+   *If you run makefile from local computer you should specify aws keys*

 # 5. Walkthrough instruction
 1. Create AWS EC2 instance (I took Ubuntu 22.04 lts)